Interpretable Sparse Proximate Factors for Large Dimensions: Introduction

 Practitioners and academics alike have used an intuitive approach to interpret latent statistical factors by focusing on the largest factor weights.
-A pattern in the largest factor weights suggests an economic interpretation (e.g. \cite{lettau2018b,pelger2018}).
-In this paper we formalize this idea and show that the factors that are only based on the largest factor weights, provide already an excellent approximation to the population factors.
+A pattern in the largest factor weights suggests an economic interpretation as suggested by \cite{lettau2020factors} and \cite{pelger2019}.
+In this paper, we formalize this idea and show that the factors that are only based on the largest factor weights provide already an excellent approximation to the population factors.
 This step further reduces the dimensionality of the problem helping to better understand the economic mechanism in the problem.

 We propose easy-to-interpret proximate factors for latent factors.
 We exploit the insight that cross-section units with larger factor weights have a larger signal-to-noise ratio, hence providing more information about the underlying factors.
-Our method consists of four simple steps.
-First, we estimate the underlying factor structure with the conventional Principal Component Analysis (PCA), which returns the weights to construct the latent PCA factors.
-Second, we set all factor weights to zero except for the largest absolute ones.
-Third, the proximate factors are obtained from a simple regression on the thresholded factor weights.
-Finally, the loadings are obtained from a regression on the proximate factors.
-We work under a general scenario where the factor weights and loadings in the true model are not sparse.
+We start by estimating the underlying factor structure with conventional PCA, which returns the weights of PCA factors as the eigenvectors of the largest eigenvalues of a sample covariance matrix.
+Our method consists of three simple steps.
+First, we set all factor weights to zero except for the largest absolute ones.
+Second, the proximate factors are obtained from a simple regression on the thresholded factor weights.
+Third, the loadings are obtained from a regression on the proximate factors.
+We work under a general scenario where the factor weights and loadings in the true model are not sparse, i.e. the number of nonzero elements is proportional to the size of the cross-section, while the sparse factor weights have only a finite and small number of nonzero entries.